MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-08-tutorial-step1.md

-# Tutorial on creating a 3D game with LibGDX
+# Tutorial on creating a 3D game with LibGDX (step 1)
 by Monstrous Software

 # Step 1 - Basic setup